 Megan Fox was cast in her role before Transformers (2007) was released.
 Director Robert B. Weide had hoped he would have been the one credited with uncovering this new talent, and so after Transformers (2007) was a big hit, and Fox quickly becoming an international sex symbol, he remarked he was disappointed, not for her, but for the fact he wasn't the one who first brought her to the cinematic stage.

 More Lewbowski references: The character played by Kirsten Dunst comes from Port Huron, Michigan.
 In The Big Lebowski (1998), the Dude is the co-author of the radical Port Huron Statement from the 1960s.

-The movie's title (and concept/execution, to some degree) parodies the bestselling self-help book "How To Win Friends and Influence People", written by famous author and lecturer Dale Carnegie.
+The movie's title (and concept and execution, to some degree) parodies the bestselling self-help book "How To Win Friends and Influence People", written by famous lecturer Dale Carnegie.
 Carnegie's advice strives to paint a veritable "roadmap to success" in personal and business relations.
-The book remains popular and is frequently employed as a resource in corporate training programs and other similar applications whose aim is to strengthen the interpersonal and problem-solving skills of their audiences.
+The book remains popular, and is frequently employed as a resource in corporate training programs, and other similar applications, whose aim is to strengthen the interpersonal and problem-solving skills of their audiences.